How-To Guide: Generic Frontend for Project Fleming

 - Custom API URL: Override the default

-endpoint with a custom URL - Custom Auth Token: Override the default
+ML_APIendpoint with a custom URL - Custom Auth Token: Override the default

-with a custom authentication token - Persistent Storage: Settings are saved in browser's localStorage and persist across sessions
+API_AUTH_TOKENwith a custom authentication token - Persistent Storage: Settings are saved in browser's localStorage and persist across sessions

 - Visual Indicators: The Advanced Settings button shows a blue indicator when custom settings are active